lzubiaur/pulse-source/README.md

+## Android
+Version of Love2D android 0.10.2

+The following files have been updated manually:

+* Filesystem.cpp (jni/love/src/modules/filesystem/physfs/Filesystem.cpp) because
+of a bug when writing on the internal storage.
+See https://bitbucket.org/MartinFelis/love-android-sdl2/issues/132/could-not-set-write-directory-on-android-6#

 ## Gameplay ideas
 * slow motion. when the player touch a special item the gameplay is slower so it become easier.